zhjtwx/BATNet/README.md

 ├── pro_at_patch.py
 └── ...
 ```
 Please ensure that all weight files are placed inside the model_weights/directory.
-BAT-Net will automatically locate and load them during inference.
+BATNet will automatically locate and load them during inference.

 ### Validation Datasets
 We provide two complementary validation datasets:
 #### Adipose Patch Dataset (n = 744)
 This dataset contains preprocessed bilateral adipose patches extracted from the independent holdout cohort.
 It is designed for validating the BAT classification module only.
 #### Complete CT Dataset (n = 10)
 This dataset contains complete chest CT scans in NIfTI format together with their corresponding lung masks.
-It enables end-to-end validation of the full BAT-Net pipeline, including adipose tissue segmentation, patch extraction, and BAT classification.
+It enables end-to-end validation of the full BATNet pipeline, including adipose tissue segmentation, patch extraction, and BAT classification.
 #### Download
 The validation dataset can be downloaded from Zenodo: https://zenodo.org/records/17541503/files/data.zip?download=1;
 ##### Password: batnet
-After downloading and extracting the archive, place the data directory in the BAT-Net project root.
+After downloading and extracting the archive, place the data directory in the BATNet project root.
 #### Directory Structure of Validation Datasets
 ```bash
 BATNet/